DDoS Attacks Will Now Be 'Something You Only Read About In The History Books', Says Cloudflare CEO - Slashdot

 I'm so sure of our ability to protect your identity, I'm posting my social security number for all to see!

-A few possible problems: (Score:2)
+A few possible problems: (Score:3)

 1A.
 They might know damned well they're doing this -- and want their own systems and methods tested in live-fire scenarios.

-2. On the surface (allowing for some assumptions, for the sake of argument) this sounds great; but the 'hey, wait a minute..' moment soon comes, and you realize that they're setting themselves up as the Gateke
+2. On the surface (allowing for some assumptions, for the sake of argument) this sounds great; but the 'hey, wait a minute..' moment soon comes, and you realize that they're setting themselves up as the Gatekeepers for the Internet; the digital Heimdall standing guard at the Rainbow Bridge to the Internet.
+That's a lot of power for one company to have, and with that power comes a lot of responsibility -- and potential for abuse.

+3. DDoS attacks are just one form of digital treachery that is committed on the Internet; what about everything else?

 Anyone read the article (Score:1)